vielhuber/hlp/README.md

 ## php implementation

-there is also a php-implemenation [stringhelper](https://github.com/vielhuber/stringhelper) with similiar functions available.
+there is also a php-implemenation of hlp called [stringhelper](https://github.com/vielhuber/stringhelper) with similiar functions available.

 ## overview of __x